seadclub/docs/code-conventions.md

 ## Branch rules

-- A master branch name MUST be `master`.
+- A main branch name MUST be `main`.
-- A master branch name MUST be protected.
+- A main branch name MUST be protected.
-- A master branch name MUST NOT be force pushed.
+- A main branch name MUST NOT be force pushed.
 - A new branch MUST be created for each issue or feature.
 - A new branch name MUST follow the next pattern `<type>/PR-NUMBER/optional-info`, where `<type>` is from [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) standard.